 - The smoothness of hair before and after treatment with hairdressing

-- The friction of surfaces from production machines, to improve flow properties of powders and to prevent powder adhesion
+- The friction of surfaces from production machines, to improve the flow properties of powders, and to prevent powder adhesion

 Powders